Rhuan (footballer, born January 2000)

-Rhuan da Silveira Castro (born 25 January 2000), simply known as Rhuan, is a Brazilian professional footballer who plays for Inter de Limeira, on loan from Azuriz.
+Rhuan da Silveira Castro (born 25 January 2000), simply known as Rhuan, is a Brazilian professional footballer who plays for Sukhothai.
 Mainly an attacking midfielder, he can also play as a forward.

 Club career

 Born in São Gonçalo, Rio de Janeiro, Rhuan represented Botafogo as a youth setup.
 In late July 2019, he was promoted to the first team by manager Eduardo Barroca.

 Rhuan made his first team – and Série A – debut on 17 August 2019, coming on as a substitute for fellow youth graduate Bochecha in a 2–0 away loss against Corinthians.